 I see this being asked all over the forums and Reddit so thought I would help.
 If you’re not working on a small budget then I suggest aiming for 1440p, even for gaming.
 In most games, you can likely target high or even ultra quality settings with a GTX 1080 or 1070 while on a 1440p resolution.
 Most of the gamers I know with 4K screens end up downgrading their resolution to 1440p just so they can upgrade the quality settings, even those with a GTX 1080 ti!

-If on the other hand your looking for the best value for money then I would suggest a high refresh rate, 1080p monitor on an IPS panel.
-You can generally pick up a great 1080p monitor for very cheap these days, just scroll up and have a look through our guide.
+If on the other hand your looking for the best value for money then I would suggest a high refresh rate, 1080p on an IPS panel.
+You can generally pick up a great 1080p panel for very cheap these days, just scroll up and have a look through our guide.